 Imagine starting a class with five minutes of deep breaths.
 It calms children down, improves their ability to focus, and gets everyone ready for productive learning.

-This is the kosha representing thoughts, feelings, and relationships.
+This is the Manomaya kosha representing thoughts, feelings, and relationships.
 It is the layer in which the young minds start making sense of the world around them.

 Why It Matters: Early learning isn't only about ABCs and 123s.
 Children should learn to express emotions, work through frustrations, and cultivate positive relationships.
 Emotional Intelligence or EQ starts here